codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 You can install our CLI by running `npm install -g codesandbox`.
 Then you can export a project by running `codesandbox {directory}`.

-_Note: Our CLI is not updated yet and only supports `create-react-app` projects at this moment_

 ### Example usage

 ```